 You may have the question, what is the future of a ball boy in tennis?
 One thing is clear, there is always a need for ball boys/girls in all tournaments due to the nature of their job which is to keep the match speed smooth.

-As kids are the more energetic and perfect candidate for this, adults can’t replace them.
+As kids are the more energetic and perfect candidates for this, adults can’t replace them.

 As for as their salary is concerned, I think not getting paid is also fine because they get other perks including free tickets, free food, opportunity to watch the exciting match closely.
 On top of that, meeting their tennis stars for free.